syncfusion-content/javascript-docs/js/Chart/Exporting.md

 ## Multiple Chart Exporting

-EjChart supports exporting more than one charts in a page, with the *third* argument for [export]{../api/ejchart#methods:export} method.
+EjChart supports exporting more than one charts in a page, with the *third* argument for the [export]{../api/ejchart#methods:export} method.

 N> Refer to the MultipleExportType.AppendToSheet, MultipleExportType.NewSheet.